8 Common Popular Choices of Cat Litter

 3. Pine litter

 Pine litter is also one of the popular litter types because of its ability to fight off the odor.
 As the name indicates, pine litter is made of pine trees.
-In addition, it is famous for its lightweight and no dust characteristic.
+In addition, it is famous for its lightweight and no dust characteristics.
 Because of its lightweight, it is softer than clay litter and easy to use and manage.
-Most people don’t prefer clay litter because of more weight and difficulty managing the litter box.
+Most people prefer litters made from lighter materials like pine.

-Pet parents prefer pine litter because they consider it more environment friendly and cherish its natural ability to fight off a bad odor.
+Pet parents prefer pine litter because they consider it more environmentally friendly and cherish its natural ability to fight off a bad odor.
 They are available in both clumping and non-clumping varieties.

 4. Wheat litter